 I started as an intern for the E/V Nautilus video engineering program in 2017.
 I was trained under the VideoSystems Specialist Ed McNichol who has over 35 years of global video expertise.
 I controlled the remote ROV cameras at depths of 4000 meters on Dr. Robert Ballard exploration vessel Nautilus.
 I was responsible for all 6 of critical deliverables during multiple international expeditions.
 The Nautilus also encourages members of the expedition to partake in on shore interactions, speaking with students and public about ocean exploration.

-I am now represented by Mumbian.
+I work with Deep Sea Video.
 The clips on this page are highlights from expeditions that I have filmed.

 For more information you can click on my Nautilus Bio